Payne Lindsey: Radio Rental

 In fall 2019, Payne Lindsey announced and released the first episode of a new podcast that features true stories with a fictional backdrop, Radio Rental.
 Lindsey asked Atlanta citizens to reach out and share the paranormal and scary stories to share on the podcast.
 The podcast is hosted by a fictional character, a 1980s-era video store employee named Terry Carnation, played by Rainn Wilson.
 Lindsey and Wilson connected after Wilson tweeted that he loved Lindsey's podcast, Atlanta Monster.

 Personal life

 Lindsey is from Georgia and resides in Atlanta.
 In September 2016, Lindsey married Cassie House.
+He is currently in a relationship with fellow podcaster Sabrina Deana-Roga of Two Girls One Ghost.
 According to the Up and Vanished website, Lindsey has a brother, Mason Lindsey, who works as a producer for Tenderfoot TV.
 He is the cousin of 98.5 The Sports Hub radio host Rich Shertenlieb.